 Blue-winged Warblers increased dramatically between 1880 and 1920, this expansion ultimately resulted in hybridization with Golden-winged Warblers (Gill, 1980).
 In some areas about 10% of the males were hybrids (Confer & Tupper, 2000).
 The increase in Blue-winged Warblers was strongly correlated with a decrease in Golden-winged Warblers (Confer & Knapp, 1981).
 The decline of Golden-winged Warblers might be intensified by hybridization.
 Hybrids do not seem to be at a disadvantage in reproduction (Neville, Vallender & Robertson, 2008; Vallender, Friesen & Robertson, 2007a), parasite susceptibility (Vallender et al., 2012).
 Experiments do show sexual selection against hybrid phenotypes (Leichty & Grier, 2006).
 It seems that Golden-winged Warblers are being outcompeted and “out-hybridized” by the invading Blue-winged Warblers.
 But there could be a safe haven for them in swamp forests (Confer, Barnes & Alvey, 2010).

 An allozyme study showed that both species display little divergence (Gill, 1987) and mtDNA analyses revealed extensive asymmetrical introgression from Blue-winged mtDNA into Golden-winged Warblers in Pennsylvania and New Jersey (Gill, 1997).
 However, this pattern does not hold across the entire hybrid zone, in other areas introgression is bi-directional (Dabrowski et al., 2005; Shapiro et al., 2004; Vallender et al., 2009b).
 Inclusion of nuclear genetic markers uncovered even more cryptic introgression (Vallender et al., 2007b).
+There is thus genetic exchange across the entire range of these species, with the lowest levels of introgression in Manitoba, Canada (Moulton et al. 2017).
 A study of habitat associations in New York and Pennsylvania revealed that habitat use of hybrids may promote contact with Golden-winged Warblers and likely facilitate genetic introgression (Wood et al., 2016).

 Anich, N. M. (2012).
 The First Report of Sutton’s Warbler (Northern Parula × Yellow-throated Warbler) in Wisconsin.
 The Passenger Pigeon 74, 149-155.